 I visited the Biblioteket Kulturværftet, or Culture Yard (Main Public Library), in Helsingør, Denmark with students and faculty from the Royal School.
 It was a great space and is on the sea and across from the Kronborg Castle (Hamlet’s castle).
 The library has some different designs and is very innovative.
 When we were in the library there was a very large class of seniors learning how to use computers and a knitting class that was very comfortable with tea and other refreshments.
 The librarian who gave us the tour stated that the library had 62,000 visitors in October 2013.
 Many of the visitors are tourists and cruise boat travelers.
 They use the library to check their email, read newspapers and journals, etc. since there are many Mac laptops located throughout the library.
 The new promenade from the train station to the library has increased the traffic as well.
 However, the local shops have suffered since the promenade diverts tourists from the town and directly to Kornborg Castle, the library, and the Maritime Museum.
 The entire building is 13,000 sq.ft. and the library has 7,000 sq. ft.
 She said that tourists perceive the Culture Yard library as “an exotic Scandinavian attraction.”

 I have returned home for six weeks as I await the arrival of my Spanish Visa.
 I have enjoyed my stay in Europe and am glad that I have been able to have such a wonderful experience.
 I look forward to my return to Madrid in May, after I receive the Visa.

-Senior Research Scientist at OCLC Research.
+Director of Library Trends and User Research at OCLC Research.
 I study how people get & use information & engage with technology.